Colchester: Private schools

 Private schools in Colchester include St. Mary's School, Oxford House School and Colchester High School.

 Tertiary

 The University of Essex is located to the east of Colchester in Wivenhoe Park, in the civil parish of Wivenhoe.
 Other tertiary institutions include Colchester Sixth Form College and Colchester Institute.
+Colchester also has an ACL.

 Transport

 Buses

-Colchester's bus services are operated primarily by First Essex and Arriva Colchester, as well as by Hedingham & Chambers, Beeston's, Ipswich Buses and Panther Travel (Essex).
-The bus station is located in Osborne Street, on the southern edge of the city centre.
-Key routes include the 71 to Chelmsford and the 74 to Clacton-on-Sea.
+Colchester's bus services are operated primarily by First Essex and Arriva Colchester, as well as by Hedingham & Chambers, Beeston's, Ipswich Buses, Stephensons of Essex and Panther Travel (Essex).
+The bus station is located in Osborne Street, on the southern edge of the centre.

+The Colchester Rapid Transit System is a bus rapid transport line whiich, as of October 2025, is overdue for completion from its late 2024 schedule, and is now not envisaged to open until there is occupied housing at the Tendring Colchester Border Community.
+The project will be the first such system in Essex and will be operated by First Essex.

 Railway

-Colchester Town and Hythe stations are on the Sunshine Coast Line operated by Greater Anglia, and linked to the rest of the network at Colchester North station, which lies just outside this area.
+Colchester Town and Hythe stations are on the Sunshine Coast Line operated by Greater Anglia, and linked to the rest of the network via the Great Eastern Main Line at Colchester North station, which lies just outside this area.